Theo-Reignier/wca-faststart/instructions/Lab0-Setup.md

 > **Note:** You will notice that 2 VSCode extensions are automatically downloaded.
 This is because the '**watsonx Code Assistant for Enterprise Java Applications**' extension depends on some services provided by the core '**watsonx Code Assistant**' extension.

-## 5. WCA - EJA API Key

-The VSCode extension requires a connection to a **watsonx Code Assistant** SaaS service.
-The authentication to the backend service can be completed using an API key.

-As of now, the API Key will be provided by IBMers.
-Please reach out to IBMers for help on this.

-## 6. Setting up WCA - EJA Extension
+## 5. Setting up WCA - EJA Extension

 Login with the WCA - EJA API Key at the bottom left corner of VSCode.
 After successfully signing in, the number indicator should be gone.